-Read about the other pathway, parallel publishing, here.
+Read about the other pathway, parallel publishing in institutional repositories, here.

 Open Access channels in the ITAR register

 To be considered academic in the ITAR register at Norwegian Social Science Data Services (NSD), an Open Access publisher has to be a member of Open Access Scholarly Publishers Association, OASPA.